medvedja-sapa/cv/README.md

 <div align="center">
  <p align="justify">
   <br/>
- <sup>Structure and deploy complete set of Microservices for <a href="https://www.blurb.com/">Blurb Inc.</a> using AWS technology.
+ <sup>Structure and deploy complete set of Microservices for <a href="https://www.blurb.com/">Blurb Inc.</a> using Java and AWS.
 Coordinate the successful execution of a print-API project by implementing effective software development methodologies while serving as a React frontend developer. <br/><b>Key Achievement</b>: Completed a wide range of programming assignments within strict time and quality constraints by scheduling tasks and collaborating with team members. </sup>
  </p>
 </div>
 	 <div align="center">